 Arrive on your own to Ted Stevens Anchorage International Airport (ANC) Anchorage, AK.
 Please arrive no later than 3 pm.
 Transfer on a free shuttle to our hotel as you arrive.
 At 4:00 pm we meet at our hotel for a meet and greet, orientation for the trip and a pre-workshop classroom instruction on wildlife and landscape photography followed by dinner.

-Breakfast at hotel… Our first stop is a short drive into the mountains above Anchorage where we will find fall color landscapes and very likely moose during the fall rut.
-After lunch we drive North towards our evening destination into Talkeetna and Chugach Mountain stopping often for fall landscapes, potential wildlife and whatever interests us, including views of the glaciers surrounded by fall color.
-We will arrive early evening at our lodge nestled between the Talkeetna and Chugach Mountain ranges in private, well appointed cabins.
+Breakfast at hotel… Our first stop is a short drive up to the Chugach Mountains above Anchorage where we will find fall color landscapes and perhaps moose during the fall rut.
+After lunch we drive North towards our evening destination along the Glenn Highway stopping often for fall landscapes, potential wildlife and whatever interests us, including views of the Matanuska Glacier surrounded by fall color.
+We will arrive early evening at our lodge nestled between the Talkeetna and Chugach Mountain ranges in private, well-appointed cabins.
 The evening is spent with a second classroom workshop on Northern Lights and Night-Sky photography and slide show.
 Evening photography in the area.
 There is a potential of seeing the aurora borealis (Northern Lights) —weather & solar activity permitting.
 Overnight at lodge in Talkeetna Mountains

 Day 3 begins with an early-risers (6:00 am for those who want to) sunrise fall colors landscape photo shoot a short drive from the lodge, followed by breakfast.
-There is also an opportunity (additional cost) to take a short helicopter trip (with doors off) for aerial photography.
-Noon-ish we are off to photograph more fall landscapes and stream and mountain landscape photos on our way to Palmer, Alaska.
+Noon we are off to photograph more fall landscapes along the Glenn Highway and the Hatcher Pass area for stream and mountain landscape photos.
 A picnic lunch will be had along the way at a convenient time.
 We stay in a well-appointed bed and breakfast home in the Palmer area this night and we will dine at a local restaurant.
 In the evening, we will drive to new landscape areas.
 More potential of seeing and photographing the Northern Lights and night sky.
 Overnight in Palmer B&B.

 After an early breakfast at our B&B we drive 20 minutes and take off in helicopters for a 15-minute flight directly over a 16-mile (25 km) glacier and on to the ice-berg choked shores of a glacier formed lake with the snow-capped Chugach mountains as a background.
 If conditions permit, the doors of the helicopter will be off for the flight in for better aerial images.
-After landing, the helicopters will depart and we have the area to ourselves for 5 hours of Glacier, lake and iceberg landscape and fall color photography.
+After landing, the helicopters will depart and we have the area to ourselves for 3+ hours of Glacier, lake and iceberg landscape and fall color photography.
+We then fly to another location to land on the tundra above the glacier and do more aerials on the way.
 We have a picnic lunch here and are picked up in the early afternoon.
 From here we drive back to our hotel in Anchorage and dinner with a photo viewing session of participant’s images.
-(Weight Limit of 300 lbs/Person)

 Breakfast at the hotel.
 Pickup at 7:30 am and transport to air taxi at Lake Hood Seaplane Base.
-Fly in a floatplane for a one-hour flight to our home for the next 3 nights, an exclusive, private bear lodge in the Alaska Range.
-Weather permitting, there is much opportunity on the flight for aerial photography.
+Fly in a floatplane for a one-hour flight to our home for the next 3 nights, an exclusive, private lodge in Lake Clark National Park.
+Weather permitting, there is opportunity on the flight for aerial photography.
 Arrive at the lodge in the late morning.
 After introductions to the staff and an orientation to the lodge grounds and cabin, head out to find and photograph bears.
-There will be two participants in one motor/row boat with a guide.
+There will be two participants in one low-riding motorboat with a guide.
 The bears here are found in various locations around the 9-mile, glacier-fed lake and at both the inlet and outlet rivers.
 The real uniqueness of this location is the SPECTACULAR scenery the bears are in AND the ideal way in which we can both travel in the safety of the small boats with the bears as they move around the area and that we can relocate quickly to find more bears in different locations.
 We are not stuck photographing just one bear or set of bears.
 And these bears are CLOSE to us.

 The lodge is known for its delicious meals.
 We’ll have lunch back at the lodge and then head back out to find more bears and landscapes.
 Evening dinner at the lodge includes beer and wine.
 Perhaps a time to edit images.
 Again, Northern Lights and/or night sky photography is a possibility.

 Breakfast at the lodge.
 Leave on floatplane for Anchorage in morning.
 Arrive back at Lake Hood Seaplane base approximately 12 noon.
-Transfer available to the airport or your hotel.
+Transfer available to the airport or the hotel of your choice.

 At each of the workshop classroom sessions, Jeff will discuss his methods for shooting stellar wildlife and landscape images as is appropriate for the group.
 During each days’ outings, Jeff will also talk through his methods for making the best image at the current location with the subject at hand.
 He is NOT there to photograph his own images; he is there to help you take your photography to the next level.
 Jeff will also cover the following: